chili-epfl/cscl2015-eyetracking-orchestration/README.md

 # cscl2015-eyetracking-orchestration
 Preprocessing, analysis and visualization scripts for the [CSCL2015](http://isls.org/cscl2015/) conference paper, **"The Burden of Facilitating Collaboration: Towards Estimation of Teacher Orchestration Load using Eye-tracking Measures"** by Prieto, Sharma, Wen &amp; Dillenbourg.

 Basically, this is a set of R scripts to help reproduce the download of raw data (the datasets used have been published [in Zenodo (MISSING LINK)]()), data pre-processing, analysis and visualizations used for the paper.
 All these processes are tied together by a report written in R Markdown, compiled using the knitr package.
-An HTML version of the resulting report is also available [in RPubs (MISSING LINK)]().

 ## Requirements and Installation